faizainur/imgproc/README.md

 2. Program won't to start</br>
 This problem occurs when the ```dll```s file needed is not found.
 Please copy all ```dll```s to installation/binaries directory

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details